 Bottle Cleaner Beads

 A great advantage of bottle cleaner beads is that they are reusable.
-So once you’ve cleaned your decanter, run the water through a mesh strainer to catch the beads.
+So once you have cleaned your decanter, run the water through a mesh strainer to catch the beads.
 Clean and dry them, and put them away for later usage.

-Be aware that you shouldn’t use bottle cleaner beads with vessels that have very small openings, such as duck decanters.
+Be aware that you should not use bottle cleaner beads with vessels with very small openings, such as duck decanters.
 They can get stuck in the openings, and it can be hard to remove them.

 As mentioned before, cotton and linen cloths can leave fibers in your decanter.
-That’s something you definitely want to avoid.
-Thus, a microfiber cloth is a better choice.
+That is something you definitely want to avoid.
+Thus, microfiber cloth is a better choice.
 It won’t lose any fibers, and it’s very soft so that it won’t cause scratches on the glass.